preservim/vim-lexical/README.markdown

 let g:lexical#dictionary = ['/usr/share/dict/words',]
 ```

-* You can specify multiple paths to dictionaries in the list.
+You can specify multiple paths to dictionaries in the list.

 ## Commands

 Vim offers many standard key mappings for spell-checking and completion.

-### Spell-check commands
+### Spell-check

 These are the _Normal_ mode commands: